mautic/user-documentation/docs/contacts/manage_contacts.rst

 If a Contact sends a Form with an Email address, it merges the submission with the Contact having the same Email address.
 This happens even if the IP address or the cookie matches another Contact.

 So, Mautic takes care of duplicate Contacts created by the event tracking.
 You can, however, still potentially create a duplicate Contact via the Mautic administration.
-As of Mautic 2.1.0, you will be notified if there is already a Contact with the same unique identifier.
+As of Mautic 2.1.0, Mautic notifies you if there's already a Contact with the same unique identifier.

 ``AND`` is the default operator to find duplicates by unique identifiers.
 You can choose to use the ``OR`` operator in the Contact Merge :doc:`Settings configuration</configuration/settings>`.